Nishchit-Dev/Nishchit-Dev/README.md

 Hello there!
 Welcome to my GitHub profile.
 I'm thrilled to have you here!
 Let me take a moment to introduce myself and share my areas of expertise. 🚀

 Who am I? 🤔
-I am a passionate and skilled developer with a strong background in JavaScript (JS) and TypeScript (TS) programming languages.
+I am a passionate and skilled developer with a strong background in JavaScript (JS) programming language.
 I have experience in various technologies such as blockchain development, MongoDB, Express.js, Node.js, React, Next.js, ether.js, and Solidity. 💻

 My Journey 🌟
 I started my coding journey by exploring the world of web development.
 Over time, my curiosity led me to delve deeper into blockchain technology, where I discovered the incredible potential it holds.
 Since then, I have been actively developing decentralized applications (DApps) using Solidity and other related technologies. 🌐